-Upon expiry of the slice deregistration inactivity timer, the AMF remove the S-NSSAI from the Allowed NSSAI over the access typeby sending the CONFIGURATION UPDATE COMMAND message to the UE(s) with the new Allowed NSSAI if the UE supports network slice usage control.
+Upon expiry of the slice deregistration inactivity timer, the AMF locally removes the S-NSSAI from the allowed NSSAI over the access type.
+In addition, the AMF may send the CONFIGURATION UPDATE COMMAND message to the UEs with the new allowed NSSAI.